NativeScript/markdown-snippet-injector/README.md

 # Welcome to `markdown-snippet-injector`
-A tool for injecting code snippets into MarkDown files.
+A tool for injecting code snippets into MarkDown files:

-- Define snippets in your source by using a simple notation
+1. Define snippets in your source by using a simple notation
-- Put placeholders associated with the snippets in your MarkDown files
+2. Put placeholders associated with the snippets in your MarkDown files
-- Run MarkDown injector to replace the placeholders during your documentation build
+3. Run MarkDown injector to replace the placeholders during your documentation build:

+`mdinject --root=<path-to-source-code> --docsroot=<path-to-docs>`

 # Using `markdown-snippet-injector`
 Defining code snippets in your source files is done by enclosing them as shown below: